IRNAS/bio-labware-review/bio-labware-review_instructions.md

 Anyone who wishes it, can add to our bio-labware review!
 But to maintain more-or-less clear and structured content, we have prepared some instructions on how to contribute.
 This will make contributions easier for us, for you and everyone else as well.
+Every effort will be much appreciated!

 1. The posts are written in github markdown syntax.

-2. We wish to moderate our content, so please be sure to contact us, if you would like to contribute.
-Every effort will be much appreciated!
-3. All device-posts should have the same content structure, which is as follows:
+2. All device-posts should have the same content structure, which is as follows:

 - Background